If you find the text too small to read on this website, press the CTRL button and,

 Of course, I'm talking of those many years - decades, in fact - spent in boarding houses, construction camps, hotels, and company housing.
 Come Christmastime, those who had families and homes had gone; those who didn't hadn't.

 There was Barton House in Canberra, usually throbbing with life from its 300-odd - and some very odd - inmates, which turned into a morgue by Christmastime.
 The dining room was roped off except for one table next to the kitchen.
-That table was large enough for those left behind.
+That one table was large enough for those left behind.

 It's hard not to be reminded of something when you're surrounded by half a dozen gloomy faces.
 So for my last Christmas in Canberra in 1969, just before I flew to my next job in New Guinea, I hitched and hiked to Angle Crossing where I spent a solitary weekend writing letters which is the only device that combines solitude with good company.